 Enter the annual UMD Study Abroad Photo Contest.
 Submit your best photos from your travels abroad.
 The top photos are displayed in the UMD Northern Shores Coffee shop and winners are awarded prizes!
 Watch your email and check our social media for info on the next contest.

-Study Abroad Ambassador Internship
+Study Abroad Ambassador Program

-The Study Abroad Ambassador Internship allows you to share your adventures with others and promote study abroad to future students, faculty, and staff.
+The Study Abroad Ambassador Program allows you to share your adventures with others and promote study abroad to future students, faculty, and staff.
 It is a great opportunity to help you stay connected with your study abroad experience.
 The program is designed to help you develop both personally and professionally.
 Watch for an email once you return regarding this opportunity, or email us ([email protected]) with your name, email, major, program name, and term(s) spent abroad.

 Work in the UMD Study Abroad Office